-b) New Agendas, New Resistance
+b.
+New Agendas, New Resistance

 These advances, however, occur in a context of new and growing resistance to gender issues and women's rights.
-In the last decade, currents of thought, de facto powers, positions, and expressions from biased religious, political and/or social points of view have emerged, threatening the centrality and consensus achieved both at the regional and international levels on the gender equality agenda.
+In the last decade, currents of thought, de facto powers, positions and expressions from biased religious, political and/or social points of view have emerged, threatening the centrality and consensus achieved both at the regional and international levels on the gender equality agenda.
 Such arguments, which are manifested to varying degrees in all the countries of the region, constitute clear expressions against the comprehensive conception of human rights as indivisible, universal and inalienable.
+In these ideological positions, gender mainstreaming has been pointed out as a particular evil which seeks to subvert the "natural social order" and the "traditional family".